-For the sake of the analysis, we assume that when the emulation is completed, the undefined values of $\pi$ as selected at random (among the unused ones).
+For the sake of the analysis, we assume that when the emulation is completed, the undefined values of $\pi$ are selected at random (among the unused ones).

 Note that T' never makes a query to a pair of vertices that were not provided by the sampling device.
-Using mild error reduction to compansate for the additional error of 0.01, the claim follows.
+Using mild error reduction to compensate for the additional error of 0.02, the claim follows.
 (Indeed, invoking T' three times and ruling by majority will do.)

 Organization of the rest this section.
-We first show that it is possible to transform testers of the VDF version of the dense graph model into ones that have one-sided error, while incurring an overhead that is much lower than in the standard model.
-This yields lower bounds on the testability in the current VDF model.
+We first show that it is possible to transform testers for the VDF version of the dense graph model into ones that have one-sided error, while incurring an overhead that is much lower than what is possible in the standard (dense graph) model.
+Using lower bounds on the complexity of testing with one-sided error in the standard model, this yields lower bounds on the testability in the VDF model.
 Next, focusing on properties that are strongly testable with one-sided error in the standard (dense graph) model, we try to extend these testers to the VDF model.
-Specifically, building on the results of [15], we present strong testers for the relevant subclass of the graph partition problems (e.g., k-colorability).
-Likewise, building on results of [3], we present strong testers for subgraph-freeness properties (e.g., triangle-freeness).
-Lastly, in Section 2.4, we study two classes that are easy to test in the standard model, using some of them to establish the "dense graph model" part of Theorem 1.2.
+Specifically, in Section 2.2, building on the results of [17], we present strong testers for the relevant subclass of the graph partition problems (e.g., k-colorability).
+Likewise, in Section 2.3, building on results of [3], we present strong testers for subgraph-freeness properties (e.g., triangle-freeness).
+Put together, these results establish (the two parts of) Theorem 1.3.
+Lastly, in Section 2.4, we study two classes that are easy to test in the standard model, using some of them to establish the "dense graph model" part of Theorem 1.2 (i.e., strong testability with one-sided error in the standard model does not suffice for strong testing in the VDF model).